-We don't want to get too much into the details and chemical components of fibres, you can research it easily yourself if you're a bread-nerd as we are, but we'll give you a quick guideline here.
-There are two types of fibre: soluble and insoluble.
+We don't want to get too much into the details and chemical components of fibres, you can research it easily yourself if you're a bread-nerd as we are, (or we're happy to answer your questions with what we know) but we'll give you a quick guideline here.
+There are two types of fibres: soluble and insoluble.
 These two groups are both in our bread and can be manipulated depending on how long the bread is fermented for.
 Soluble fibre helps to lower cholesterol levels and stabilise the glucose in our blood, plus they slow the emptying process in our stomach which makes us feel fuller for longer.
 Insoluble fibres help us also feel full, plus they keep our bowels healthy: they absorb water that help soften the contents in our bowel and help us to have regular bowel movements.
 The longer the fermentation, the higher are the levels of organic acids and fibres in the sourdough, the easiest will be to digest it (note that breads made using only yeast can be fermented and ready to bake in as little as 3/4 hours, whilst sourdough from feeding the starter to baking can take up to 36 hours), that's why every baker will tell you that time is the most important ingredient in bread.

 A quick word on wholemeal flours: many people don't know this, but organic flours have a high content of vitamins (E, B2, B12 and many others), minerals (calcium for our bones, iron for our blood, magnesium for our muscles, zinc for our immune and digestive system, to mention a few) and anti-oxidants.
 By slow-fermenting these flours, we help producing extra fibres and increasing these nutrients.